paulhammond/webkit2png/README.md

 ## Copy to Clipboard

-Introduces a new flag `-P` or `--pasteboard` that allows to copy the bitmadata to the clipboard.
+Introduces a new flag `-P` or `--pasteboard` that allows to copy the bitmapdata to the clipboard.

 - `-P` on its own copies the fullscreen
 - `-P` together with `-T` or `-C` copies a thumb or clipped picture